 A Reliable Partner.
 An Experienced Adviser.

 A judge may award Rehabilitative Alimony in a case of first impression.
 The Supreme Judicial Court in Zaleski v Zaleski., the parties were married for 16 years.
 If so ordered by the judge, the wife could have been granted general term alimony for a period of 13 years under General Term Alimony.
 Instead, the judge awarded Rehabilitative Alimony which by statue would only be in place for a period not to exceed 5 years.
-For a review of both General Term and Rehabilitative alimony

-click here.
 The judge opined that the wife had been employed and was employable and that with reasonable diligence can be “expected to become self-sufficient” within 5 years.
 The wife appealed as her potential alimony term (see term limits imposed by the Act) was reduced by 8 years.
 While the judges already possess a great deal of authority on these matters, this case further illustrates that authority.